usnistgov/hiperc/gpu-openacc-diffusion/README.md

 hardware can be run on [Amazon's EC2][_aws] and equivalent HPC cloud computing platforms.

-If you read the ```Makefile```s, you will see that this GPU code also invokes OpenMP (via compiler flag ```-mp```).
-This is because some operations &mdash;
-namely array allocation and application of boundary conditions &mdash; cannot be performed efficiently on the GPU, due to the high expense of transferring data in and out compared to the small amount of work to be done.
+If you read the ```Makefile```s, you will see that this GPU code also depends on OpenMP (provided by the compiler and invoked with the ```-fopenmp``` flag).
+This is because some operations &mdash; namely array allocation and application of boundary conditions &mdash; cannot be performed efficiently on the GPU, due to the high expense of transferring data in and out compared to the small amount of work to be done.
 This program therefore implements an "OpenMP + OpenAcc" programming model, where CPU threading is used to modify a few values and GPU processing is used to perform the real work.

 ## Customization